 Key features of this course:

-- There is a strong emphasis on employability and graduate progression throughout the course.
+- Strong emphasis on employability and graduate progression throughout the course.

 What our students say...

-Studied as either Single Honours or jointly with another subject, Media & Cultural Studies at Worcester is an academic rather than a practical degree.
-The broad knowledge that you will gain will support employment opportunities across the media and cultural industries.
-Furthermore, in a ‘media society’, where an understanding of how to communicate is all-important, graduates of media and cultural studies courses now work in a wide range of other industries, and are involved in designing websites, writing publicity and press material, and running media training.
+We live in a ‘media society’, where an understanding of how to communicate is all-important.
+Graduates of media and cultural studies courses now work in a wide range of other industries, and are involved in designing websites, writing publicity and press material, and running media training.
 With employment sectors including marketing, public relations, event management, teaching, business, and the public sector, it is perhaps unsurprising that 'Media Studies' is now identified as one of the top ten degree subjects for producing employable graduates.

 You can take the course as a Single Honours subject, or combine it with, for example, a practical course such as Journalism or Graphic Design & Multimedia.